+The Project Management task becomes more challenging considering today’s large and sophisticated projects.
+Effective time and cost management become more important than before for the success of any project.
+Therefore the project managers and team members use techniques, methods, and tools to create project schedules and estimate budgets.
 The Precedence Diagram Method (also known as the activity on node method), is a visual presentation technique used to create a project network diagram.
 It is used along with the critical path method.
 Unlike the arrow diagramming method, activities are represented as nodes or boxes and linked by one or more dependencies.
 The dependencies show the order in which the activities will be performed.
+In this article, we will talk about common scheduling terms and methods such as the critical path method, arrow diagramming method and project network diagrams.

 Basically, while preparing a work schedule we use two common network diagrams: